- Informal name change

 The confidential information certification form is used to certify to the court that your petition does not include any confidential or sensitive information such as social security numbers, financial account numbers, driver’s license numbers, state identification numbers, or minors' names and dates of birth.
 If you are applying for the name change of someone under the age of eighteen, see a lawyer to discuss how to handle information about the minor in the petition.

 When you have the documents all ready to go, sign the petition and make an extra copy.

-You will have to pay a filing fee of $145.75 to file your petition.
-They don’t take credit cards, so make sure you have cash, cashier’s check, money order or a personal check.
+You will have to pay a filing fee to file your petition.
+The Prothonotary doesn't take credit cards, so make sure you have cash, cashier’s check, money order or a personal check.
 Checks should be made payable to the “Centre County Prothonotary”.
-(Filing fees change periodically; up to date filing fees can be found on the Prothonotary’s website).
+Filing fees change periodically; up-to-date filing fees can be found on the Prothonotary’s website.

 The “Prothonotary” is just a fancy name for the court’s filing office.
 This is the place where you file everything from steps 1-3, when you have them ready.
 It is located at Prothonotary, Centre County Court of Common Pleas, 102 South Allegheny Street, Bellefonte, Pennsylvania.

 - Give them the original petition and the copy that you made.
 They will assign your case a docket number.
 This is how they keep track of cases.

 - Give them the original fingerprint card.
 They will not accept the filing without this document.

 - They will give you a receipt for your payment and the copy of your petition with a stamp on it that shows the date and time it was filed.

 - Process step 5: Hearing date, publication, proofs of publication